MuffinShades/os/info.md

-Boar thingy for what to do
+Board thingy for what to do